google/android-emulator-hypervisor-driver/README.md

 ## Notes
 A patched QEMU can be found here at [github].
 However, there is no support for it.
 Use at your own risk.

-As its name suggests, Android Emulator Hypervisor Driver for AMD Processors is developed and tested on AMD platform.
-We only make our best effort in keeping Intel Processor support.

 [android-studio]: https://developer.android.com/studio/index.html
 [github]: https://github.com/qemu-gvm/qemu-gvm